 - 1. Desired Character.
-The places to be created by development in Addison Circle West and Addison Central should continue the human scale, mix of uses and high quality of design that are the hallmarks of Addison Circle. - 2.
+The places to be created by development in Addison Circle West and Addison Central should continue the look and feel that exist in Addison Circle today, including similarly scaled development, mix of uses, high quality of design and attractive open spaces and sidewalks. - 2.
 Relationship to Addison Circle.
 New development, along with its roads, paths, public spaces and other infrastructure, should connect seamlessly to the existing Addison Circle neighborhood. - 3.
 Relationship to Addison Airport.
 The Addison Airport is a vital economic asset for the Town of Addison.
 New development should generally be consistent with the restrictions resulting from the airport's safety and noise contours.
 Future uses should support the success of aviation and aviation-related activities at the Airport.
 Development uses and intensities near the Airport must be compatible with Airport operations. - 4.
 Relationship to the Addison Cotton Belt Station.
 The future land uses, development pattern and intensity in the Addison Central area should create a successful Transit-Oriented Development (TOD) area.
 A successful TOD area includes market-supported uses that benefit from a location near transit, property values that increase tax revenues to the Town and activities that generate strong levels of ridership for the DART system. - 5.
 Economic Development.
 Development in the Special Study Area should diversify Addison's residential and non-residential products and its employment base.
-Development should generate sufficient tax revenues to support the Town's obligations to DART and contribute resources to the Town's General Fund.
+Development should generate sufficient tax revenues to contribute resources to the Town's General Fund.